mruwnik/notes-critic/README.md

 - ${notePath} - the path to the current note
 - ${noteTitle} - the title of the current note
 - ${diff} - the changes added/removed since the last AI call

-### Tools

-There are a couple of default tools implemented:

-- str_replace_based_edit_tool - this is [Anthropic's file edit tool](https://docs.anthropic.com/en/docs/agents-and-tools/tool-use/text-editor-tool), but it's also been implemented for other AI providers.
-- browser - basic utilities for viewing websites

-#### MCP Integration

-You can add more tools via MCP.
-Currently only remote servers are supported.
-Feel free to either bug me to implement local ones, or do it yourself :)

 ## Logs